 Published on October 18th, 2022

 Open enrollment season for the Affordable Care Act begins on November 1st and runs through January 15th, 2023, in most U.S. states.
 Consumers might have questions as we face this unique open enrollment season – will inflation affect health insurance prices?
 What happens if I’ve priced out of an ACA plan?
-We sat down with Shan Fowler, Alegeus VP of product marketing, to ask a few top-of-mind questions about the looming open enrollment.
+We sat down with Shandon Fowler, principal of HR & benefits technology consulting firm Four8 Insights, to ask a few top-of-mind questions about the looming open enrollment.

 What can consumers expect from this HSA open enrollment season?
 Any surprises?

 The stakes are high for benefit administrators as this year’s open enrollment period comes amidst two major and seemingly contradictory trends – an uncertain economy and the Great Reshuffle.
 In other words, people are anxious about their income and finances while also looking to find new jobs in record numbers.